daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 Given the diverse backgrounds of our MDS students (which we see as a great strength of the program), our students begin MDS with mixed proficiencies of previously learnt R & Python programming skills.
 To be accepted into the MDS program, students must satisfy our computer science pre-requisite (they must have successfully completed at least one university-level programming course), however this course could have been taught using any programming language.
 Thus, although all our students have some foundational programming skills when they start MDS, some have never programmed in R, some have never programmed in Python, some have never programmed in either of these languages and some are proficient in both R & Python.
 This leads to some students needing more help at the beginning of the program to learn these languages, and to some students being "bored" because they already have experience and some level of proficiency in one or both languages.

 The address this challenge we have taken a two-pronged approach.
 To support the more novice R and Python learners we provide coding questions that have immediate feedback (via visible code tests) and hints within MDS homework assignments.
-This has the added benefit of allowing us to autograde the questions using a tool called [nbgrader](https://nbgrader.readthedocs.io/en/stable/) (which works in both R & Python).
+This has the added benefit of allowing us to auto-grade the questions using a tool called [nbgrader](https://nbgrader.readthedocs.io/en/stable/) (which works in both R & Python).
 In addition to this, we share external resources, such as the [`swirl` R package](https://swirlstats.com/), where students can get more practice (with automated feedback) to further solidify and strengthen their skills.
 To support and motivate the more experienced R and Python learners we include more advanced optional questions in our MDS homework assignments to challenge them and help improve their programming skills even further.

 #### Dual task interference